keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 # 5. Filling in details: Abstract
 From here on, it is quite straight-forward.
 1. Let's try adding the title (line 84), author (line 102), and affiliation details (lines 105-110).
 Just copy them from [the article page in Elsevier](https://doi.org/10.1016/j.lindif.2024.102534) -- then click the "Recompile" button or `ctrl+Enter` or `cmd+Enter`.
 Do you see the changes now?
 Easy, don't you think?
-Now all of the formatting is really done for you.
+Now all the formatting is really done for you.
 2. Moving on to the abstract, let's copy the text from the article page again.
 Do you see that Overleaf shows something funny following the percent (`%`) sign?
 This is because LaTeX uses the sign as a special symbol (to comment out things).
 To tell LaTeX that we want the symbol to appear in our .pdf, we simply add backslash `\%`.
-3. Now I want to show something neat: if we are following APA style standard, some statistical reporting needs to happen with greek symbols or italized, and so on.
+3. Now I want to show something neat: if we are following APA style standard, some statistical reporting needs to happen with Greek symbols or italized, and so on.
 This is where LaTeX really shines: math mode!

 ### Intro to math mode and more formatting
-Instead of clicking through options to make sure we get the right symbols like we do in Word, we just blanket the parts that needs to show up in "math mode" with `$`.
+Instead of clicking through options to make sure we get the right symbols like we do in Word, we just blanket the parts that need to show up in "math mode" with `$`.
 Try it with the "Mage"--turn it into `$Mage$`; and the "52%"--turn it into `$52\%$`.

 Another neat thing is that you could ask LaTeX to specify the M-dash (the long dashes, like in the second to last line of the abstract).